wine-ai/meshwriter/README.md

     └── slope.png.aux.xml
     ```

-### 気候・土地利用データおよびメッシュ領域について
+### Climate and Land Use Data and grid square Regions

-- 2020年度成果のCSVファイル群およびメッシュデータの属性値（土地利用データ）をPickle形式のバイナリデータとして保存する。
+- Save the meteorological data CSV files and grid square data attribute values (land use data) as Pickle format binary data.
-- メッシュ領域を`minx, miny, maxx, maxy`として格納する。
+- Store the grid square region as `minx, miny, maxx, maxy`.
-- ファイル名は`meshdata.pickle`とする。
+- The file name should be `meshdata.pickle`.
-- Pickleデータには、下記構造の`dict`を保存する。
+- The Pickle data should store a `dict` with the following structure.
     ```python
     {
         "日降水量": list,